Grooming 101

 Belly: This area is the most overlooked portion of the rabbit when grooming because rabbits should not be flipped on their backs.
 A rabbit’s skin is quite loose, and if moved upward, will expose most of the rabbit's belly without hurting them.
 Groom away from the rabbit as you would for the back.
 If the rabbit is truly matted, please take the rabbit to their veterinarian so they can perform a sedated shave that will be safe for the rabbit.

 Rabbit grooming can be attempted in your lap or on a surface like a countertop or table.
 Try different tools and methods to learn what your rabbit is most comfortable with- and of course, at the conclusion of a grooming session, give them pets or a treat so they won’t be too upset.
 Observe your rabbit's body language and their stress level.
 Grooming maintenance usually takes place across multiple sessions- never a “one and done” type of activity for rabbits.
+If they are going through a particularly major shed, it can help to develop a routine of weekly brushing until their coat returns to normal.

 If you have trouble grooming your rabbit at home, SDHRS offers drop off grooming services.
 There may be special cases outside of the norm such as matted coats or poopy butts, which require additional care.
 For special cases, shaving appointments may be necessary to reset the coat so you may then reestablish regular upkeep while the fur regrows.
 For any questions regarding grooming services, please see our grooming services page or contact SDHRS at grooming@sandiegorabbits.org